 The base salary of each particular executive officer (including each of the NEOs) is determined by an assessment by the Compensation Committee of each executive officer's performance, a consideration of competitive compensation levels in companies similar to the Corporation and a review of the performance of the Corporation as a whole and the role each executive officer played in the Corporation's performance.
 The corporate objectives used to evaluate performance are set out every year in the Corporation's annual report to shareholders together with a review of the previous year's performance against that year's objectives.
-At the end of 2015 it was determined that the 3 Vice Presidents compensation had not been raised for several years and had fallen behind the salaries paid by the comparator companies for similar roles and their compensation was increased starting in 2016 in order for it to remain competitive.
-This increase started at the beginning of 2016, and compensation of all officers has not been increased since.

-Upon conducting an industry analysis at the end of 2018, it was determined that the Corporation's base salary levels are at similar levels or slightly above those of its comparators, but that additional compensation is well below.
-It was decided that salaries for officers in 2019 would remain unchanged.
+Upon conducting an industry analysis at the end of 2019, it was determined that the Corporation's base salary levels are at similar levels or slightly above those of its comparators, but that additional compensation is well below.
+Salaries of executive officers have not been increased since the end of 2015, but at the end of 2019 one of the Vice Presidents was promoted to Senior Vice President and he received a commensurate raise and another Vice President's salary was raised on account of growth of his department and greater oversight responsibilities.
+Over that period, two new Vice Presidents were named by the Corporation.